ecolab-nus/lisa/README.md

 ### Build on your machine
 * Download source code: ``$ git clone --recurse-submodules  https://github.com/ecolab-nus/lisa.git``.
 * Make sure you have installed **Anaconda**.
-* Downaload [lisa environment file](https://github.com/ecolab-nus/lisa/blob/main/ae_hpca_readme.txt).
+* Go to ``lisa`` directory.
 Create LISA environment with: ``$ conda env create -f lisa.yml``.
 * Download [CGRA-ME](https://cgra-me.ece.utoronto.ca/) into ``lisa/`` (the location of github repo) and rename as ``cgra_me``.
 Please follow the tutorial in CGRA-ME to install dependencies, build it, and run the example.
 * Apply our mapper patch for CGRA-ME (in ``lisa/cgra_me``):  ``$ patch -p1<../lisa_mapper.patch``.
 Rebuild cgra_me.

 ### Build with Docker
 * Download the [docker file](https://github.com/ecolab-nus/lisa/blob/main/Dockerfile) and [conda envireonment](https://github.com/ecolab-nus/lisa/blob/main/lisa.yml).
-Create an empty folder and put the two files into the folder.
+Create an empty folder and put the above two files into the folder.
 * Build lisa image: ``$ docker build ./ -t lisa``.
 This takes around 15 minutes.
 * Initalize: ``$ docker run --name lisa_ae -it lisa``
 * Start the container: ``$ docker start lisa_ae``
 * Get into the container: ``docker exec -it lisa_ae /bin/bash``
-* Download [CGRA-ME](https://cgra-me.ece.utoronto.ca/) and decompress it into ``/home/lzy/lisa/``.
+* Download [CGRA-ME](https://cgra-me.ece.utoronto.ca/), decompress it into ``/home/lzy/lisa/``, and rename as ``cgra_me``.
 As we have installed all the software dependencies in the docker image, downloading CGRA-ME is enough.
 * Apply our mapper patch for CGRA-ME (in ``lisa/cgra_me``):  ``$ patch -p1<../lisa_mapper.patch``
 * Build new CGRA-ME (in ``lisa/cgra_me``): 1) Activate environment: ``$ ./cgrame_env``.
 2) Build: ``$ make -j``